 But it isn’t just a case of statistics – Merton is a savvy and extensively involved musician.
-She has her own label, Paper Plane Records, on which she makes her releases and although Canadian-born, has lived in both Germany and England too.
+She has her own label, Paper Plane Records, on which she makes her releases and although Canadian-raised, has lived in both Germany and England too.

 Her music is moulded by the rhythms and range of movement – meaning that it is catchy but also uncompromised – combining elements of enchanting pop, with charming folk and heartfelt acoustics.
 She holds a kind of creative freedom which feeds into tracks such as ‘Hit The Ground Running’, the next single due to be released towards the end of the year.

 With a London headline show, Radio Tour and more from August onwards, she’s a musician to watch as well as listen to…

 Your single ‘No Roots’ has been high in the charts in multiple countries – do you think the concept of having ‘no roots’ and instead celebrating the variety of life’s experiences resonated with people?
 Why do you think this is?

 Alice Merton: “I do think this topic has resonated unexpectedly with a lot of people, especially since It’s a topic that I’ve learned many people can relate to.
 We live in a time where we are becoming more mobile.
 We are restless and want to experience as much as we can, in a short amount of time.
 It has become easier to pack up our things and travel to different places, whereas in the olden days, I feel people were more attached and rooted to their home.
 Nowadays however, the concept of a home has changed dramatically with all that’s going on in the world.”